Elevenlabs AudioNative Player

 How, on the other hand, does it work in practice?

-Consent mode is based on consent acquisition platforms (such as the aforementioned Cookiebot platform).
+The consent mode is based on consent acquisition platforms (such as the aforementioned Cookiebot platform).
 Properly implemented and configured, it „understands” the consents a user has given and, based on this, fires certain tracking scripts and sends the information to, for example, Google Analytics or Google Ads.

 When the user consents to the cookies (i.e. clicks on the banner, e.g. „accept all”), the Tags will run as before.
-On the other hand, if the user does not consent, or selects only certain consents, not all Tags will be able to fire up (e.g., analytics or advertising Tags will not turn on), and those that do will have limited functionality.
+On the other hand, if the user does not consent or selects only certain consents, not all Tags will be able to fire up (e.g., analytics or advertising Tags will not turn on), and those that do will have limited functionality.

 On the surface, it may seem like lost data.
 But remember how I mentioned that today’s advertising and analytics tools are brilliantly developed?
 Adapting to consent acquisition mode is a perfect example.